equals() you should also

 There are also a variety of useful methods in the

-type wrapper classes (java.lang.Double
+type wrapper classes (java.lang.Double, java.lang.Float, etc.)

 that convert primitive data types to integers that